There’s something familiar about the wild.

 And, perhaps more importantly, I found a spot, in urban Denver, where I could feel a true connection to nature.
 It’s what I had been missing since leaving home, and made the city seem just a little more compassionate.
 Accessible.
 Honest.

-In mid-November this year, I returned to the Denver Botanic Gardens once again, this time with a husband and pair of good friends by my side.
+In mid-November of 2018, I returned to the Denver Botanic Gardens once again, this time with a husband and pair of good friends by my side.

 During this visit, I was able to focus on the botanic side of the estate, and connect with all of the beautiful landscapes and greenery that made it through the seasonally low temperatures.